How to Defuse Your Ticking Tax Time Bomb

 For most married couples, there may be a ticking tax time bomb waiting for them later in life during their golden years.
-This is a problem that most people don’t like to talk about, and is often overlooked until it is too late to do anything about.
+This is a problem that most people don’t like to talk about, which they overlook until it is too late to do anything about.

 But this issue should be discussed as part of any comprehensive financial plan, as there are ways you may be able to diffuse the problem if you act early.

-The tax time bomb we are referring to goes off when the first spouse passes and leaves the surviving spouse to file taxes as a single person.
+The time bomb we are referring to goes off when the first spouse passes.
+They leave the surviving spouse to file taxes as a single person.

 Most often, income doesn’t go down much when the first spouse passes, usually only by some lost Social Security.
-But their standard tax deduction is cut in half and the tax brackets jump considerably!
+But this cuts their standard deduction in half and their tax brackets jump considerably!

-Paying a lot of extra tax to the IRS and having a lower standard of living isn’t what most people are longing to do!
+Paying a lot of extra tax to the IRS with a lower standard of living isn’t what most people are longing to do!

 If you are married, this could be a ticking tax time bomb waiting for you in retirement one day!